atsushieno/aap-core/README.md

 **Extensibility** : AAP provides extensibility foundation as well as some Standard Extensions such as state and presets (not quite enough to name yet), that are queried by URI.
 But unlike desktop audio plugin frameworks, a host has to interact with a plugin through Binder messaging (as they live in separate processes by Android platform nature), and therefore an extension has to also provide the messaging implementation called AAPXS (AAP extensibility service) apart from the API itself.
 We have [some dedicated documentation for extensibility](docs/EXTENSIONS.md) for more details.

 **Basically declarative parameter meta data** : like LV2, unlike VST, AU or CLAP, we expect plugin metadata `res/xml/aap_metadata.xml`, described its ports.
-(The design details are going to change, but we would remain declarative.)
+Parameters can be dynamically populated (since AAP 0.7.4), but declarative parameters would make it more "findable".

-**Permissive licensing** : It is released under the MIT license.
+**Permissive license** : It is released under the MIT license.
 Same as CLAP, similar to LV2 (ISC), unlike VST3 or JUCE (GPLv3).

+**Works with MIDI Standards** : AAP is pretty much MIDI oriented in a couple of ways.
-**MIDI Device Service** : AAP has ability to turn an instrument plugin into a [Android MidiDeviceService](https://developer.android.com/reference/android/media/midi/package-summary).
+(1) AAP has ability to turn an instrument plugin into a [Android MidiDeviceService](https://developer.android.com/reference/android/media/midi/package-summary).
+(2) AAP supports 32-bit parameters (typically float), and parameter changes are transmitted as MIDI 2.0 UMP System Exclusive 8 messages (via "midi2" input port).
+LV2 specified Atom, CLAP specified its own events format, and we use UMP.

 **C/C++ and Kotlin supported**: public plugin API is provided as the C API.
 For hosting, some utilized API is implemented for C++ and Kotlin, but officially it is only for reference purpose without stability.
 While the compatibility at Binder message was pretty stable from 2020 to 2022, AAP is still at infancy and we wouldn't really consider our API as stable.
 What we recommend instead is to use APIs from audio plugin framework or SDKs, such as JUCE or LV2 API, and port them to AAP.